jermspeaks/christmas-adventure/sections/section-166.md

 The Keepsake Keeper pulsed warmly, and you could feel its satisfaction.
 "The magic is learning," it said.
 "It's learning that sharing is better than hoarding, that flowing is better than gathering, that balance is better than excess.
 This is good."

-Lumina trotted forward, their eyes bright.
+Cheshire trotted forward, their eyes bright.
 "The magic is finding its way," they said.
 "It's learning to trust, to share, to flow.
 It's learning that the strongest magic is the magic that's connected, that's balanced, that's shared."

 *But is it enough?* you wondered. *The magic is learning, but is it learning fast enough?
 Are there other places where it's building up dangerously?
 Are there other places that need magic?*